Orchestrated automation platforms enhance the power of IBM i systems

 Job Tracking Outside the Agent

-External, user-submitted jobs are another reality that the IBM mainframe doesn’t always handle well.
-The Job Tracking and Queuing feature in OpCon allows these external jobs to be tracked, queued, or captured for processing by OpCon.
+External, user-submitted jobs are another reality that is difficult to manage.
+The Job Tracking and Queuing feature in OpCon allows these external jobs to be tracked, queued, or captured for monitoring by OpCon.

-How does this feature help healthcare organizations with mainframe automation better than the IBM Advanced Job Scheduler does?
+How does this feature help organizations with mainframe automation better than the IBM i Advanced Job Scheduler does?
 There are three main areas.

 This feature also enables support for managing IBM i job features that most automation programs couldn’t easily manage when operating outside the IBM i operating system.

 This tool also allows users to capture entire job definitions from the IBM i system.
-These job definitions can be adapted and reused many times over: once OpCon captures them, users can initiate the job start requests from OpCon directly.
+These job definitions can be adapted and reused many times over.
+Once OpCon captures them, users can initiate the job start requests from OpCon directly.
+Captured jobs can be modified at restart time with different parameters.

 Multi-Step Jobs Execution on the OpCon IBM i Agent

-With this feature, IBM i Agent for OpCon users can set up a single batch job on an OpCon schedule to execute multiple commands and/or program calls—without the need for Control Language expertise.
+With this feature, IBM i Agent for OpCon users can set up a single batch job on an OpCon schedule to execute multiple commands and/or program calls—without the need for compiling Control Language programs.
+Scripted jobs can support step-level restarts and the scripting tool supports many optional features that resemble compiled program capabilities.

 In addition to possessing all the features listed above, the IBM i Agent software supports SMA’s file transfer protocol.
-There is a unique job type in OpCon that supports file transfer jobs between a variety of operating systems, giving users great flexibility for transferring files between disparate systems.
+There is also a unique FTP job type in OpCon that supports file transfer jobs between a variety of operating systems, giving users great flexibility for transferring files between disparate systems.
+SMA File Transfer Protocol uses TLS-secured connections and the FTP job type can optionally support the IBM i secured method for simple FTP jobs.

 Request a Demo

-IBM i Agent for OpCon is a powerful suite of tools that can significantly enhance your IBM mainframe automation efforts.
+IBM i Agent for OpCon is a powerful suite of tools that can significantly enhance your IBM i automation efforts.
 Interested in seeing this tool for yourself?
 Request a demo today.